 Signs and symptoms:

-Observations: Calculate and monitor NEWS score.
-ECG cardiac monitoring.
+Observations: Calculate and monitor NEWS score, ECG Cardiac monitoring.

 Questions: